eaygun2/2tci-backend/README.md

 ```
 #### Purpose of GetModelSettings Method
 Dynamic Model Configuration Retrieval: The GetModelSettings method retrieves model settings based on the specified ModelType, ensuring that the correct configurations are applied to the corresponding machine learning model.
-Error Handling: The method includes error handling to handle scenarios where model settings for a specific ModelType are not configured properly, preventing unexpected runtime issues.

 By integrating the ModelType enum and updating the GetModelSettings method, your application is equipped to dynamically manage and apply model configurations based on user-defined model types, enhancing adaptability and robustness in the backend system configuration process.